Loreto Convent, Tara Hall, Shimla: Tradition

-The school is divided into two wings: Junior School and Senior School.
-The school campus is one of the largest in Shimla and comprises two large buildings and more than four playgrounds.
+The school is divided into three wings: Junior School, Middle School and Senior School.
+The school campus is one of the largest in Shimla and features large accommodations and four playgrounds.

 History

 The Loreto Sisters came to Shimla in 1892 with a view to provide good quality education for girls in the hills.
 After purchasing the twin properties of Tara Hall and Bellevue, the sisters established themselves on the present site on 30.11.1895.
-Soon after, to cater to the needs of the underprivileged St. Joseph's School was opened in the vicinity.
+Soon after, to cater to the needs of the underprivileged, St. Joseph's School was opened in the vicinity.
 In 1904, Tara Hall and St. Joseph's were amalgamated.
 In 1946, the Day School at Willows Bank on the Mall, known as Loreto Chalet Day was opened.
 Darbhanga House was procured from the Maharaja of Darbhanga in March 1964, where now the new School Building stands.

 In 1913, the Cambridge Exams were introduced and in 1916 the school secured first place in Punjab in the High School Examination.
 In 1992, the School celebrated its centenary year.

-From 1995 for 13 years the school was under the management of the Sacred Heart Sisters, but in 2008 the Loreto Sisters were welcomed to Shimla on their return.
+From 1995 for 13 years the school was under the management of the Sacred Heart Sisters, but in 2008 the Loreto Sisters returned to Shimla.
 In 2010 the School changed over to the CBSE Board and Classes 11 & 12 was introduced.
-The educational and cultural heritage of Loreto Convent, Tara Hall School is a by word not only in Shimla but in northern India.